 Economic conditions in Portugal have since improved with the Portuguese economy performing strongly up until the end of February 2020.
 However, the economic situation changed dramatically in March 2020, when the COVID-19 pandemic hit.
+Authorities announced containment measures on 12 March 2020 and a state of emergency was declared on 18 March 2020, with further restrictions on mobility.
 The Portuguese Government implemented a comprehensive package of measures, addressing the immediate health policy challenges and implementing social distancing measures.
 The package also included measures to counter the negative economic impact of COVID-19, e.g. guarantee programmes for affected companies and income support measures.
 The economic and fiscal impact will depend on the duration and the magnitude of disruption at global and regional levels and the related policy response.